 - Participating in MIPS as groups or virtual groups.

-2. MIPS Promoting Interoperability (PI) Performance Category Hardship Exception applications allows clinicians to request reweighting specifically for the Promoting Interoperability performance category if you qualify for one of the reasons identified.
+2. MIPS Promoting Interoperability (PI) Performance Category Hardship Exception applications allow clinicians to request reweighting specifically for the Promoting Interoperability performance category if you qualify for one of the reasons identified.

 If MIPS EC chooses to submit PI data, CMS will score performance and weight performance category at 25% of MIPS final score.